jkatofsky/mais-hacks-workshops-2025/backend/presentation.md

 #### API Concepts

+- Route/Resource/Endpoint
+  - Some path that will be appended ot the URL of the server, corresponding to some functionality on the server

 - JSON: **J**ava**S**cript **O**bject **N**otation
-  - A data format; technically, the serialization of a JavsScript object, but also the standard format for sending data to/from APIs using any technologies
+  - A data format; technically, the serialization of a JavaScript object, has become the standard format for sending data to/from routes

 ```json
 {